 You might be surprised to learn that we aren’t the only ones with an endocannabinoid system.
-Our four-legged and furry friends have one too, which is why some people believe that CBD products should also be available to pets.
+Our four-legged, furry friends have one too, which is why some people believe that CBD products should also be available to pets.

 In response, the FDA (Food and Drug Administration) declared that CBD should be considered a “drug” and any seller would be subject to pharmaceutical regulations.
 This led CBD makers and sellers to simply rebrand their products as “hemp extract” or “phytocannabinoids rich oil” to work around these regulations.

-Vets in the United States still face a difficult time recommending CBD products to their clients.
-Many states still don’t allow vets to recommend it, and owners have to seek out the products on their own.
+Vets in the United States still face a difficult time recommending CBD products to their clients with many states still don’t allowing it, leaving owners to seek CBD products on their own.

-The good news for residents of the United States is that CBD treats and CBD oil designed for pets are widely available online.
-However, many pet owners would feel more comfortable if they were taking advice from their vet, rather than acting on their own.
+The good news for residents in the US is that CBD treats and CBD oil designed for pets are widely available online.
+However, many pet owners feel more comfortable taking advice from their vet, rather than acting alone.

 Why do pet owners give their pets CBD?